diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

     <version>1.0.0-rc5</version>
 </dependency>
 ```
-Much like with Elasticsearch, the Cassandra connector reads a job property to determine which cluster to connect to.
+`Much like with Elasticsearch, the Cassandra connector reads a job property to determine which cluster to connect to`.
 We set the `spark.cassandra.connection.host` to point to our Cassandra cluster and if we have a username and password we can set them with `spark.cassandra.auth.username` and `spark.cassandra.auth.password`.
 Assuming you have only a single Cassandra cluster to connect to, we can set this up when we are creating our SparkContext as shown in Examples 5-40 and 5-41.

 ```scala
 val conf = new SparkConf(true)